philippinespire/pire_ssl_data_processing/README.md

 Share the following files with Arbor Bio to aid in probe creation:

 1. The repeat-masked fasta file (.fasta.masked)
-2. The gff file with repeat-masked regions (.masked.gff)
+2. The gff file with repeat-masked regions (.fasta.out.gff)
 3. The gff file with predicted gene regions (.augustus.gff)
 4. The bed file (.bed)
 5. The text file with links to available genomes from the 5 most closely-related species.